-This policy applies to children, families, educators, staff, visitors, approved provider, nominated supervisor and management of the Service.
+This policy applies to children, families, staff, management, Approved Provider, Nominated Supervisor and visitors of the Service.

 TERMINOLOGY ICT Information and Communication Technologies Cyber safety Safe and Responsible use of the internet and equipment/devices, including mobile phones and devices.
 Netiquette The correct or socially acceptable way of using the internet.